SLU-biochar/biochar-systems-dev/content/en/evaluate-project.md

 ## Storyline 4 - I am an investor or decision-maker...

 You have heard about biochar, and you would like to invest or support a biochar project.
-Alternatively, you are a decision-maker or a consultant, and you have to decide whether or not to proceed with a biochar project, but lack an expertise in that area?
-The checklist below will try to get you covered.
+Alternatively, you are a decision-maker or a consultant, and you have to decide whether or not to proceed with a biochar project?

+Ideally, you could have a look at our overall biochar system description

+And scan the 3 storylines above

+Then, try to fill in this empty template of our generic biochar system description